With Siri Shortcuts, you can easily schedule a message on WhatsApp

 2. WhatsApp: How to send message without adding contact

 You can send WhatsApp messages to unsaved numbers just by running a simple command using the Shortcuts app.
 Follow these steps:

 Download the Shortcuts app on your iPhone and open it.
 Now run any shortcut once.
 Then go to Settings on your iPhone and scroll down to Shortcuts > enable Allow Untrusted Shortcuts.
 This will allow you to run Shortcuts downloaded from the Internet.

 You'll be redirected to the Shortcuts app.
 On the Add Shortcut page, scroll to the bottom and tap Add Untrusted Shortcut from the bottom.

-Now go back to the My Shortcuts page and run the command, WhatsApp to Non Contact.
+Now go back to the My Shortcuts page and run the command, Open in WhatsApp.

 Once you run this, you will be asked to enter the recipient's number.
 Enter it along with the country code and you'll be redirected to WhatsApp with a new message window open.

 You can also tap the three dots icon at the top of the shortcut > then tap Add to Home Screen for quick access.